chaunceygardiner/weewx-purple/README.md

       Adjust the command as necessary.

 1. Edit the `Purple` section of weewx.conf (which was created by the install above).
-Up to two PurpleAir sensors can be configured, as well as up to two purple proxies.
+Up to two PurpleAir sensors can be configured, as well as up to four purple proxies.
 Note: the order in which sensors/proxies are interrogated
    is: `PrimaryProxy`, `SecondaryProxy`, `PrimarySensor`, `SecondarySensor`.
    The first sensor/proxy that answers is the one used to answer the WeeWX